 Tilly Glascodine is a librarian, artist, and community organiser.
 She is passionate about transformative justice, speculative fiction, critical theory, nice views and seeing friends.

-Tilly co-founded Incendium Radical Library and runs the IRL poetry nights.
+Tilly co-founded Incendium Radical Library and runs the IRL poetry nights and press.
 She currently works with Undercurrent Victoria facilitating workshops on consent, supporting survivors, community accountability, and respectful relationships.